maheshg23/Smart-Door-Authentication-System/SetupInformation.md

 ## OpenCV Library Build
 We need to build our own openCV library which we can attach it to the Kinesis_stream_data lambda funtion using the lambda layers
-Refer this to create a zip files and add it to the Lambda Layer https://itnext.io/create-a-highly-scalable-image-processing-service-on-aws-lambda-and-api-gateway-in-10-minutes-7cbb2893a479
+Refer to [5] create a zip files and add it to the Lambda Layer.

 After you add the OpenCV Zip file into the lambda layer and then attach the layer to the lambda function we need to change the envionemnt variable